spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 # Create a Cluster Backup

-This how-to guide provides instructions to create a cluster backup using Palette.
+This guide provides instructions for how to create a cluster backup using Palette.
 You can refer to the cluster from where you create the backup as the *source cluster*.

 A backup operation will only back up specific namespaces, cluster resources, and persistent volumes from the source cluster.
 It does not copy the source cluster profile to the backup object.
 A backup operation can only back up the cluster resources defined [here](https://velero.io/docs/main/restore-reference/#restore-order).
 Refer to the [How Velero Works](https://velero.io/docs/main/how-velero-works/) and [Backup Reference](https://velero.io/docs/main/backup-reference/) documentation by Velero to learn more.
 <br/>